-Because of the phased nature of the Proposed Project, the initial discretionary action by the City is the approval of funding to begin construction of the first phase of the Park and Public Space Master Plan.
-While the Park and Public Space Master Plan envisions development of all the open space planned for the Island, the first phase will be limited to improvements to the Historic District including Soissons Landing, the South Battery, Liggett Terrace, and to approximately 22 acres of open space in the center of the South Island to create Hammock Grove and the Play Lawn.
-This phase would also include infrastructure improvements to bring potable water to the Island by constructing a 12-inch water main from Brooklyn to the Island.
+Because of the phased nature of the Proposed Project, The initial discretionary action by the City is the approval of funding to begin construction of the first phase of the Park and Public Space Master Plan and to invest in basic Island infrastructure.
+While the Park and Public Space Master Plan envisions development of all the open space planned for the Island, the first phase will be limited to improvements to the Historic District including Soissons Landing, the South Battery, Liggett Terrace, and to approximately 22 23 acres of open space in the center of the South Island to create Hammock Grove and the Play Lawn.
+This phase would also include infrastructure improvements to bring potable water to the Island by constructing a-12-inch water main(s) from Brooklyn to the Island and the repair and replacement of the Island's seawall, including the consolidation and upgrade of stormwater outfalls.

 The Island comprises a north section and a south section.
-The north section of the Island (referred to here as the North Island) is the area north of Division Road, which includes, and is co-terminus with, the Governors Island Historic District.
-The south section of the Island

-(referred to here as the South Island) is the area south of Division Road, which includes landfill area with more modern buildings.
+The north section of the Island (referred to here as the North Island) is the area north of Division Road, which includes, and is coterminous with, the Governors Island Historic District.
+The south section of the Island (referred to here as the South Island) is the area south of Division Road, which includes landfill an area created by excavation materials from the Lexington Avenue subway construction with more modern buildings.
 The 150-acre Trust parcel includes all of the South Island as well as the portion of the North Island that is not owned by the National Park Service.
-The Trust also uses the slips at the Battery Maritime Building (BMB) in Lower Manhattan which is the major access point for ferries traveling to the Island.
+The Trust also uses operates, but does not own, the slips at the Battery Maritime Building (BMB) in Lower Manhattan, which is the major access point for ferries traveling to the Island.

 The Trust has developed a Park and Public Space Master Plan for 87 acres of publicly accessible open space across its 150-acre parcel (see Figure 2).
 Plans for Phase 1 of the Park and Public Space Master Plan consist of a series of open space improvements expected to be complete by 2013.
 Future phases of the Park and Public Space Master Plan (referred to here as the Later Phases-Park and Public Spaces) would provide 32 acres of newly designed open space through the center and perimeter of the South Island (9 acres of which would be newly opened to the public).
-The Park and Public Space Master Plan identifies the currently vacant North Island historic buildings (with a total of 1.35 million square feet) that would be retenanted; and development of new uses in two separate areas in the South Island totaling 33 acres (referred to here as the Later Phases - Island Redevelopment).
-Although an existing deed restriction provides specific limitations on potential new land uses on the Island (described in greater detail below), these restrictions only provide a broad outline for future development.
-The Trust does not have any definite schedule or plans (except for the design of the park and Public Space Master Plan.
+The Park and Public Space Master Plan identifies the currently vacant North Island historic buildings (with a total of 1.35 million square feet) that would be retenanted; and development of new uses in two separate areas in the South Island to be developed with new uses totaling 33 acres (referred to here as the Later Phases - Island Redevelopment).
+Although an existing deed restriction provides specific limitations on potential new land uses on the Island (described in greater detail below), these restrictions only provide only a broad outline for future development.
+The specific elements of program for the Later Phases-Island Redevelopment have has not vet been proposed, determined, or designed.
+The Trust does not have any definite schedule or plans (except for the design of the park and public space) for the full future development of the Island beyond Phase 1of the Park and Public Space Master Plan.